West Philly teen receives over $1 million in scholarships after applying to 20 schools

 Shanya Robinson-Owens applied to 20 colleges and universities.
 She's gotten into 18, and almost all of them have awarded her a scholarship.
-In fact, she's been awarded over $1 million on scholarship money.
+In fact, she's been awarded over $1 million of scholarship money.

-The 17-year-old is a senior at George Washington Carver High School in North Philadelphia.
+The teen is a senior at George Washington Carver High School in North Philadelphia.
 Her family says she's always been a star student, but admits even they were taken back.

 WHOA!!
 A 17 year old from West Philadelphia is awarded over $1,000,000 in scholarships from 18 of the colleges she applied to. @6abc https://t.co/yA1jEhn6Zf pic.twitter.com/H7JN8SXr7T— Christie Ileto (@Christie_Ileto) February 25, 2021